 Share Your Start-Up Story – Thriva

-Digital Health startup – Thriva – is a use-at-home mail order blood testing kit helping people have better control over their health.
+Digital Health startup – Thriva – is a use-at-home mail-order blood testing kit helping people have better control over their health.

-Thriva offers the tracking of several health biomarkers from a single finger-prick blood test and the results given within 48 hours.
+Thriva offers the tracking of several health biomarkers from a single finger-prick blood test and the results are given within 48 hours.

 The health tech business, co-founded by Hamish Grierson, 32, just last year, recently raised £1.5m in seed funding to scale the business and give consumers more control over their health and data.

-Investors supporting the company include Alex Chesterman, founder and CEO of Zoopla; Taavet Hinrikus, CEO and founder of TransferWise; as well as leading early stage venture funds Seedcamp, 500 Startups and the London Co-Investment Fund (LCIF).
+Investors supporting the company include Alex Chesterman, founder, and CEO of Zoopla; Taavet Hinrikus, CEO and founder of TransferWise; as well as leading early-stage venture funds Seedcamp, 500 Startups and the London Co-Investment Fund (LCIF).

 Hamish’s ultimate aim is to make the tracking and understanding of consumer’s health changes as easy as ‘jumping on the weighing scales’.

 One of the 3 co-founders – Eliot Brooks – has a hereditary high cholesterol disposition which means he has to test his blood every 3 months.
 When I and Eliot worked together, we got to discussing why the testing processed felt so antiquated and so anti-customer.
 It was through that lens that the wider issue became so apparent.
 That nobody has any insights on an on-going basis which is precisely why people get nasty surprises from their body.